2023/2024 Housing Residential Agreement

 Guests

-All guests are to check in at the front desk using the sign-in sheet and all guests must have a photo ID on them at all times.
+All guests are to check in using the sign-in sheet or QR code and must have a photo ID on them at all times.

 Residents must be with their guests at all times while in housing.
 Additionally, residents are responsible for the behavior of their guests and are to ensure that guests follow all housing policies.

-All roommates must be in agreement to guest visitations and overnight stays in the resident assigned spaces.
+All roommates must agree to guest visitations and overnight stays in the resident assigned spaces.
 Guests may not stay longer than two consecutive nights and no more than 10 nights total per semester.
 Overnight guests under the age of 18 are not allowed in housing.

 Overnight guests are prohibited during 24/7 quiet hours, which occur during final exam periods.
-These durations will be announced to residents in advance.
+These durations will be announced to residents in advance and are listed in the Important Resident Dates calendar on the college housing website.

 Residents are permitted to have guests under the age of 18 only during the hours of 8 a.m. to 9 p.m.
 Residents with guests under the age of 18 must have completed the Minors Visitation Permission form, including written permission from a parent or legal guardian.
 This form can be picked up and turned in from the housing office.